MD, PhD, FASTRO,

-Physics and Molecular Radiation Biology lectures are held during the first year of residency.
-Members of the physics staff give lectures during the first half of the year, and cover fundamentals including radiation delivery, dose calculations, treatment planning, brachytherapy and radiation safety.
-The basic science curriculum continues with radiobiology in the second half of the first year.
+Physics lectures are held every year for the first year residents to attend.
+These are commonly attended by third year residents also, who are on their research rotation.
+Members of the physics staff give lectures and cover fundamentals including radiation delivery, dose calculations, treatment planning, brachytherapy and radiation safety.
+The basic science curriculum continues with Radiobiology in the begins in the second half of the first year.
+All residents attend Radiobiology educational sessions during all four years of training.
 Topics include classical radiation biology, carinogenesis, fractionation, radiosensitization and protection, and molecular signaling pathway.
 Both lectures series cover all topics pertinent to the physics and radiobiology boards.
 Jefferson residents have had an excellent track record of performance on the board exams.

 Residents attend national educational conferences, such as ASTRO and ASCO, as well as weekly local Grand Rounds.
 Residents actively participate in multidisciplinary conferences and tumor boards in gynecological cancers, breast cancer, stereotactic radiosurgery, head and neck cancer, colorectal/pancreas cancer and genitourinal cancer.
 These conferences involve pathologists, surgeons, radiologists and medical oncologists in addition to radiation oncologists.

 Our residents also have the opportunity to apply to the annual ASCO/AACR workshop held in Vail.
 For additional information , click on link below.